Afinezyboy/OurLabWebsite/content/authors/admin/_index.md

     url: https://www.sjtu.edu.cn/

 # Short bio (displayed in user profile at end of posts)
 bio: Chen Zhang received the B.Eng. degree from the China Uni-versity of Mining and Technology, China, and the Ph.D. from Shanghai Jiao Tong University, China, in 2011 and 2018 respectively.
-He was a Postdoctoral Research Fellow at the Department of Engineering Cybernetics of NTNU, from March 2018 to October 2020, and a postdoctoral researcher with the Department of Electrical Engineering, Technical Uni-versity of Denmark, Lyngby, Denmark, from November 2020 to October 2021.
-He is currently a tenure-track Associate Pro-fessor with the Department of Electrical Engineering, Shang-hai Jiao Tong University, Shanghai, China.
-His research inter-est is modeling and stability analysis of VSC-based energy conversion systems, where the aim is to reveal the fundamental dynamics and stability mechanisms of renewable energies with VSCs as the grid interface.
-He is an Associate Editor for the IEEE Transactions on Energy Conversion.

 # Interests to show in About widget
 interests: